Nicole Kidman Looks Like a Princess in This Nude Couture Dress & Gold Sandals on the Red Carpet

-Nicole Kidman went for a stunning nude ensemble for a “Top of the Lake: China Girl,” a new Sundance channel TV series, red carpet appearance in Sydney.
+Nicole Kidman went for a stunning nude ensemble for a “Top of the Lake: China Girl” — a new Sundance channel TV series — red carpet appearance in Sydney.
 The Oscar-winning actress looked every bit the grown-up princess for the premiere, wearing a shimmery tulle dress with a pair of strappy sandals that have popped up before along her press tour.

 Kidman’s elegant sheer dress was a haute couture piece from Zuhair Murad’s Fall ’17/18 collection.
-The see-through tea-length number was adorned with floral appliqués which was overlaid with a delicate layer of pleated tulle.
+The see-through tea-length number was adorned with floral appliqués overlaid with a delicate layer of pleated tulle.
 An embellished waistband cinched the middle of the dress while the tulle pleats were accentuated around Kidman’s neck and wrists.
-Completing the sophisticated look were gold metallic sandals by Jimmy Choo that flattered her feet.
+Completing the sophisticated look were gold metallic sandals by Jimmy Choo.

 Want more?